Let's take a look at some of the aircraft that have flown for GNAAS over the years.

 In August 2020 G-NHAD (Guardian of the North II) began work at Progress House, the headquarters for GNAAS, near Eaglescliffe.

-To this date, G-NHAA (Guardian of the North), G-NHAB (Pride of Cumbria), G-NHAC and G-NHAD (Guardian of the North II) are the current fleet saving lives across the North East, North Yorkshire and Cumbria.
+To this date, G-NHAD (Guardian of the North II), G-NHAE (Pride of Cumbria II), G-NHAC and are the current fleet saving lives across the North East, North Yorkshire and Cumbria.